kovacsaalex/LoanlyMiniCRM/README.md

 - [ ] age/ loan term, age/saving statics etc.
 - [ ] compare interest rate in singed contract with actual

-The program is under developmentent!!
+The program is under development!!

 Check the app here: